ei23com/diy-smart-home/README.md

 - you won't see a version number and will not get info about new versions (USERID from newsletter is needed)
 - everything else works like normal

+## Reporting issues
+Please use the [issues](https://github.com/ei23com/diy-smart-home/issues) tab to report issues or make suggestions for new features or containers.
+Or reach out to the [Community](#community)

 ## Contribution
+Thanks for asking!

-If you want, you can pull request doc files (see guidelines) or any other files as well
+If you want, you can pull request and edit or add doc files or edit and add [compose_templates](ei23-docker/compose_templates) or any other files as well.
+If you want to have icons added for the dashboard, have a look [here](ei23-docker/volumes/ei23/web/img).
+Please use 128x128 PNG with transparent background.

 ## Great Open Source Projects
 I love open source projects - [here is my best of list](https://ei23.com/opensource/)